pyt-team/TopoModelX/docs/challenge/index.rst

 Teams are accepted and there is no restriction on the number of team members.

+One model per Pull Request.
 There is no restriction on the amount of submissions (Pull Requests) per participant/team.
-One model per Pull Request.

-The principal developpers of TopoModelX are not allowed to participate.
+The principal developers of TopoModelX are not allowed to participate.

 Submission Requirements
 -------------